Lovingly, a family raises an intersex child - again

 The move to Utah put the teenager in touch with other LGBTQ people, and for the first time exploring femininity publicly seemed possible.
 Instead of a beating, wearing a dress might earn supportive shouts like “keep doing you!”

 That all changed one night in 2014.
-When they (the pronoun preferred by this person) walked into a Salt Lake City bar wearing a favorite tie-dye dress, a man shouted, “Where you going mama?
+As they (the pronoun preferred by this person) walked to a Salt Lake City bar wearing a favorite tie-dye dress, a man shouted, “Where you going mama?
 You’re looking pretty good in that dress!”

 Never having been hit on before, they turned to say thank you.
 But the man’s face changed when he heard a deep voice that didn’t match that female body.
 He blew up, spewing gay slurs, and charged, weighted pipe in hand.